Exclusive vector-toponium photoproduction in hadronic collisions: Results

 In Figs. \ref{fig:rap_pp} and \ref{fig:rap_pPb} we present our predictions for the rapidity distribution associated with the exclusive $\psi_t$ photoproduction in $pp$ and $pPb$ collisions, respectively.
 The results for LHC (FCC) energies are presented in the left (right) panels.
 The distributions become wider and have a larger normalization when the nucleon - nucleon center - of - mass energy is increased.
 In the case of $pPb$ collisions, we predict asymmetric rapidity distributions.
 Such behavior is associated with the fact that, for a fixed rapidity, the photon fluxes for the proton and lead will be determined by different photon energies ($\omega_i$) and the cross - sections ($\sigma_{\gamma h_i}$) by distinct photon - hadron center - of - mass energies ($W^2_{\gamma h_i} = 2 \omega_i \sqrt{s_{h_1h_2}}$).
 In $\gamma p$ interactions the photon comes from the lead, with the photon flux being proportional to $Z^2$ ($Z = 82$), and the photoproduction cross section depends on the square of ${\cal{F}}_p$.
 On the other hand, in $\gamma Pb$ interactions, the photon comes from the proton and the photoproduction cross section is determined by the square of ${\cal{F}}_{Pb}$.
 As a consequence, asymmetric rapidity distributions are expected in $pPb$ collisions.

 Finally, in Table \ref{tab:total}, we present our predictions for the total cross - sections (in ab) associated with the exclusive $\psi_t$ photoproduction in $pp$ and $pPb$ collisions at the LHC and FCC energies.
 We consider the typical rapidity ranges covered by central ($-2.5 \le Y \le +2.5$) and forward ($2.0 \le Y \le 4.5$) detectors.
 For $pp$ collisions at the LHC energy, we predict cross - sections of the order of few ab, with the HERAI+II providing a lower bound and being smaller if the rapidity range covered by a forward detector is considered.
 Such values become of the order of dozen of ab for FCC energies.
 On the other hand, for $pPb$ collisions at LHC (FCC), we predict an increasing of the cross - section by one (two) order of magnitude in comparison with the $pp$ results.

-Considering the expected luminosities in the HL-LHC run and in the future hadronic colliders, such results strongly motivates a more detailed analysis about the feasibility of separate these events.
+{ It is important to emphasize that the experimental separation of the events associated with the exclusive quarkonium photoproduction is, in general, performed using the dileptons generated in the quarkonium decay.
+Considering the expected luminosities in the HL-LHC run and in the future hadronic colliders and the results derived in Ref.~\citep{Bai:2025buy} for the branching fraction of the vector toponium into dileptons [${\cal{O}}(10^{-5})$], the predicted number of events at the LHC and FCC will be strongly suppressed, implying that the experimental measurement of this final state will be, in principle, a very hard task.
+Currently, we are investigating alternatives to separate these events and intend to present the results in a forthcoming study. }